 “Live from the Flavian Amphitheater!” just doesn’t have the same ring as “The Colosseum.”
 No wonder it never caught on.
 The Flavian let the first 50,000 citizens through its doors in 80 A.D.
 Over the next 1,923 years it has begun to—and I’m being charitable here—deteriorate.

 One of the most impressive structures ever built in the history of mankind has been left to rot like an Appalachian outhouse.
 Fortunately, the Flavian is currently being refurbished.
 One can only hope that, when finished, they’ll once again resume throwing Christians to the lions.
 Now, that’s entertainment.

 Next, we hit Palatine Hill (basically translates as Palace Hill), where each succeeding Emperor sought to outdo the previous Emperor’s pad.
-It was supposedly where the city of Rome was founded.
+It was supposedly where the city of Rome Italy was founded.

 It offers some great views of the Fori Imperiale (Imperial Forums), and is a nice place for picnicking or hiding a body, but little else.